pymc-devs/pytensor/doc/tutorial/examples.rst

 variables are common between functions.
 So our ``nearly_zeros`` function will update the state of the generators used in function ``f`` above.

-Copying Random State Between Pytensor Graphs
+Copying Random State Between PyTensor Graphs
 --------------------------------------------

-In some use cases, a user might want to transfer the "state" of all random number generators associated with a given Pytensor graph (e.g. ``g1``, with compiled function ``f1`` below) to a second graph (e.g. ``g2``, with function ``f2``).
+In some use cases, a user might want to transfer the "state" of all random number generators associated with a given PyTensor graph (e.g. ``g1``, with compiled function ``f1`` below) to a second graph (e.g. ``g2``, with function ``f2``).
 This might arise for example if you are trying to initialize the state of a model, from the parameters of a pickled version of a previous model.
 For